 Pork stew with sauerkraut

-Pork stew with sauerkraut is an obligatory dish of pig-killing day in several regions of the country.
-Traditionally it’s served for lunch, it’s a real energy bomb, very tasty, high in calories, but it doesn’t contain carbohydrate.
+Pork stew with sauerkraut is an obligatory dish of pig-killing day in several regions of Hungary.
+Traditionally it’s served for lunch, it’s a real energy bomb, very tasty, high in calories.
 It’s easy to prepare, it can be fouled up only in one way: if the pork doesn’t get softened properly.

 - 500 g (~1 lb) boneless pork (leg, shoulder, etc.), cubed